daemianmack/clojure-links/README.md

 You can POST new links via edn, json, and x-www-form-urlencoded.

-These examples are hitting a system that's configured to respond to a successful link creation by returning that link.
+These examples are hitting a system that's configured to respond to a successful link creation by returning that link, as seen in the stock `src/dirt-magnet/config.clj`.

-Link title-fetching happens asynchronously via a future, so the POSTing client doesn't have to wait for the fetch to complete before recieving the result.
+Link title-fetching happens asynchronously via a future, so the POSTing client doesn't have to wait for the fetch to complete before receiving the result.

 #### edn

 ```
-> curl -i -X POST --data '{:password "professor-falken" :url "http://zombo.com/", :source "zombo"}' http://0.0.0.0:8080/links -H "Content-Type: application/edn" -H "Accept: application/edn"
+> curl -i -X POST --data '{:password "professor-falken" :url "http://zombo.com/", :source "zombo"}' http://damp-woodland-3654.herokuapp.com/links -H "Content-Type: application/edn" -H "Accept: application/edn"
 HTTP/1.1 200 OK
-Date: Fri, 14 Jun 2013 09:53:19 GMT
-Access-Control-Allow-Origin:
 Content-Encoding: identity
 Content-Type: application/edn;charset=utf-8
-Transfer-Encoding: chunked
+Date: Sun, 16 Jun 2013 20:43:54 GMT
 Server: Jetty(8.1.9.v20130131)
+transfer-encoding: chunked
+Connection: keep-alive

-({:created_at #inst "2013-06-14T09:53:19.676000000-00:00", :is_image false, :url "http://zombo.com/", :source "zombo", :title nil, :id 6498})
+{:status-code 201, :message ({:created_at #inst "2013-06-16T20:43:54.670000000-00:00", :is_image false, :url "http://zombo.com/", :source "zombo", :title nil, :id 5})}

 ```

 #### JSON